Douglas Historic District: Description of the district

-Saddle Shop, the Hotel Douglas-Arizona Club, and the Irene Building are the major commercial structures which illustrate Douglas's historical development as well as its architectural evolution during the district's significant growth period from 1910 through 1935.
+Saddle Shop built in 1905, the Hotel Douglas-Arizona Club, and the Irene Building are the major commercial structures which illustrate Douglas's historical development as well as its architectural evolution during the district's significant growth period from 1910 through 1935.

 Complementing these significant buildings are numerous contributing structures, lesser in size, significance, and detail, yet still essential to the overall impact and appearance of the district.
 These brick, stucco, or frame buildings retain most of their original architectural characteristics with few modifications, and possess enough integrity to contribute to the overall character of the district.

 Of particular note throughout the district is the comparatively substantial use of sculpted terra cotta for facade ornamentation.
 The Grand Theatre is the dominant example due to its terra cotta facade.
 The 1917 date of the Grand Theatre predates the widespread use of terra cotta in the Southwest.
-There is also extensive terra cotta on the Airdome Theatre, designed by Trost and Trost and built circa 1925, and on the Neo-Classic style storefront of the Bank of Commerce Building at 1119 G Avenue.
+There is also extensive terra cotta on the Airdome Theatre, designed by Trost and Trost and built circa 1925, and on the Neo-Classic style storefront of the Bank of Commerce Building at 1129 G Avenue.

 Isolated throughout the district are structures which date from the historic period but which have been extensively modified or covered by contemporary sheathing.
 In many instances, facade restoration appears feasible, but the buildings are still considered non-contributing.
 The Phelps Dodge Mercantile, built in 1902-1903 and one of Douglas's most historically and architecturally significant buildings, has been encased in a modern shell; however, the interior remains largely intact, complete with pressed tin ceilings, stained wood wainscoting and balustrades, and highly polished wooden floors.
 Leaded and stained glass transom windows remain above the storefront entrances.